ThatQuiz Test Library Take this test now

 C) The organizations that influence economic decisions.

-D) The technology used in production.
+D) The government representation in business.

 • 3.
 What does Galbraith suggest is neglected in affluent societies?